srid/purescript-book-sources/chapter4.md

 ## Do Notation

-However, we can improve the readability of our code considerably. `map` and `concatMap` are so fundamental, that they form the basis (or rather, their generalizations `map` and `bind` form the basis) of a special syntax called _do notation_.
+However, we can improve the readability of our code considerably. `map` and `concatMap` are so fundamental, that they (or rather, their generalizations `map` and `bind`) form the basis of a special syntax called _do notation_.

 _Note_: Just like `map` and `concatMap` allowed us to write _array comprehensions_, the more general operators `map` and `bind` allow us to write so-called _monad comprehensions_.
 We'll see plenty more examples of _monads_ later in the book, but in this chapter, we will only consider arrays.